17 Must-do things in Mooloolaba: Fun Ways to Explore the Coast!

 Alternatively, International or Domestic travelers can fly into Brisbane Airport (BNE), and connect to the Coast via public transport.
 This includes taking the AirTrain, then a 2h5m train to Nambour, followed by a bus to Mooloolaba or Maroochydore.

 Currently, Public transport has affordable (50¢ fares) with contactless payments, but this is NOT the same for the Airtrain.
+Otherwise you can skip the Airtrain and use my hack for the budget conscious travellers.

 Do you need a car to get around?